AndreasLETANTER/R-Type/RFC - Client Server.md

 ## 1 - Introduction

 This RFC outlines the network component requirements and specifications for the R-Type project.
 The network component is responsible for facilitating multiplayer functionality within the game.
+For this project we use the UDP (User Datagram Protocol) communication protocol, which allows us to have an application with low latency.

 ## 2 - Goals